dfds/roadmap/RFCs/DFDS-Standard #001 REST API.md

 # DFDS REST API Standards
 This is the DFDS API Standards document.

-To avoid having to read a bricks' worth of text just to build an API, this document is divided into two main sections
+To avoid having to read a novels' worth of text just to build an API, this document is divided into three sections

-1. A 'quick-start' list of the main points that DFDS is aligning on, including a full example
+1. 'Quick-start' list of the main points that DFDS is aligning on
+2. A full example that is aligned with our policies
-2. A slightly more text-heavy theory sections along with references to further reading
+3. Lastly, a theory section along with references to further reading

 ## Quick-start
 If you are new to REST APIs there is a good tutorial at (https://www.restapitutorial.com).